microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 ## Editing Hacks

-Here are a selection of common features for editing code.
+Here is a selection of common features for editing code.
 If the keyboard shortcuts aren't comfortable for you, consider installing a [keymap extension](https://marketplace.visualstudio.com/search?target=VSCode&category=Keymaps&sortBy=Downloads) for your old editor.

 **Tip**: You can see recommended keymap extensions in the **Extensions** view with `kb(workbench.extensions.action.showRecommendedKeymapExtensions)` which filters the search to `@recommended:keymaps`.